Professional ice hockey: International

 Also in 2008, the new Champions Hockey League was created to provide an elite tournament for the best teams in Europe.
 The winner of the Champions Hockey League will face an NHL challenger each year in the Victoria Cup providing a regular contest between NHL and European teams since the end of the Super Series in 1991.
 The Champions League was suspended for the 2009-10 season due to withdrawal of sponsors such as Gazprom.

 In 2009, KHL and Gazprom executive Alexander Medvedev proposed merging the KHL into a new pan-European league called United Hockey Europe.

 Since 2007, the NHL has operated the NHL Premiere series, which brings a limited number of NHL teams (usually four) to Europe to compete in exhibition games against both each other and local professional teams.
 The NHL teams have won a large majority of the games against European clubs.

+Women's hockey

+In North America, professional women's hockey developed much later than in the men's game, and has seen starts and stops.
+The Canadian Women's Hockey League, founded in 2014, did not pay salaries, but did pay stipends and bonuses.
+It folded in 2019 due to financial instability.
+The National Women's Hockey League (NWHL), the first women's league to pay salaries, was established in the United States in 2015 and expanded into Canada in 2020.
+However, hundreds of prominent women's players, including Canadian and American Olympians, founded the Professional Women's Hockey Players' Association and opted to boycott existing leagues in pursuit of a unified, financially stable professional league.
+In 2023, the NWHL—rebranded as the Premier Hockey Federation in 2021—was purchased and ultimately dissolved as part of the foundation of the Professional Women's Hockey League (PWHL), the unified league many players had been working towards.
+The league debuted in January 2024.